bagnascojhoel/portfolio-website-monorepo/README.md

 ## Contributing

 This project uses conventional commits.

+> Make sure to setup the githooks which will enforce this pattern on pre-commit.

 The types currently allowed are:

 - build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
 - ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)